chaitanyagupta/xmpp-scripts/README.md

 However, the code is not tested much, and it has only been tested with Openfire.

-In other news, event-driven programming sucks for scripting.
+In other news, event-driven programming (read: node.js) sucks for scripting.